n8n 17 min read

 Traditional APIs, with their antiquated rate limit policies, are essentially bottlenecks in disguise.
 They force sequential processing where your AI agent desperately needs parallelism.

-Imagine an n8n workflow for market research.
-Your AI agent needs to check 10 different news sources, 5 competitor websites, and then cross-reference those against Google search results.
-Doing this sequentially for each item because of rate limits turns a 30-second task into a 5-minute ordeal.
-Scale that to hundreds of such tasks, and your agent is effectively crippled.
-This isn’t theoretical; I’ve found this to be a common pain point.
+Consider an n8n workflow for market research.
+An AI agent may need to check 10 news sources, 5 competitor websites, and then cross-reference those against Google search results.
+Doing this sequentially because of rate limits can turn a 30-second task into a five-minute workflow.
+At larger scales, the added delay quickly becomes a material performance issue.

 The Token Economy Nightmare: Why Raw HTML for LLMs is a Disaster

-Let’s talk about the raw data.
-When your n8n agent gets content from a webpage, it’s usually in raw HTML.
-You then have to either pass that directly to an LLM or use some kind of custom parsing.
-Both options are terrible.
+When an n8n agent gets content from a webpage, it usually arrives as raw HTML.
+Teams then have to either pass that directly to an LLM or build custom parsing logic.
+Both approaches are inefficient.

 The Real Culprit: Raw HTML